2crabs/create_vox/README.md

 # Creating vox files in rust
-A Rust library for easily creating vox files.
+A Rust library for easily creating magicavoxel files.
 Includes all functionality for creating a simple vox file.

 ## Example
 creates a vox file with a red cube in the center.